 While the beer will continue to slowly ferment, clarify, and improve in flavor during the lagering process, we encourage you to steal the odd sample to taste along the way.
-You will notice that the flavor of the beer is very different than what you are probably used to, and approximately 6 to 8 weeks after racking to the lagering keg, you will be rewarded with a beer rivaling that which you would be served in a Munich beer hall.
+You will notice that the flavor of the beer is very different than what you are probably used to, and after the beer has fully cleared you will be rewarded with a beer rivaling that which you would be served in a Munich beer hall.